-To participate in MSDH’s Diabetes Self-Management Education classes, get a referral from your managing doctor or nurse practitioner using our referral form.
+To participate in MSDH’s Diabetes Self-Management Education and Support classes, get a referral from your managing doctor or nurse practitioner using our referral form.
 Clients may be referred from both public health clinics and private clinical providers.
-The cost of the DSME classes is covered by Medicaid, Medicare, and some private insurers.
+The cost of the DSMES classes is covered by Medicaid, Medicare, and some private insurers.

 About the Program

-MSDH’s Diabetes Self-Management Education is an American Diabetes Association (ADA) recognized program.
+MSDH’s Diabetes Self-Management Education and Support Program is an American Diabetes Association (ADA) recognized program.
 The ADA recommends that all individuals with diabetes receive education and support at diagnosis and as needed thereafter.
-Classes are taught in a group or individual setting by MSDH Registered Nurses, Registered Dieticians, and Pharmacists and Master's level Social Workers Oral Health Consultants are available as resources for the classes as well.
+Classes are taught in a group or individual setting by MSDH Registered Nurses, Registered Dieticians, Pharmacists, and Master's level Social Workers.
+Oral Health Consultants are available as resources for the classes as well.
 Classes use the American Association of Diabetes Educators 7 (AADE7) or the American Diabetes Association Healthy Interactions Conversation Map Curriculum.

 Diabetes Self-Management Education and Support has been shown to be cost-effective by reducing hospital admissions, readmissions, and estimated lifetime health care costs.
 Education and support improve hemoglobin A1C by as much as 1% in people with type 2 diabetes, and is reported to reduce the onset or advancement of diabetes complications, and to improve quality of life.
 Better outcomes have been shown to be associated with the amount of time spent with a diabetes educator.